nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2018-12-15

+Finished connecting Henry to SN1 using 60GHz gear, this upgrades Rivington connection to about 800Mbps.

 2018-12-3

 Antenna alignment today at Ehud to fix ongoing bandwidth problem at Saratoga in Brooklyn.
 Bandwidth should improve in the afternoon after a short downtime around noon.